combustion-inc/combustion-ios-example/README.md

 This simple example illustrates showing a list of all discovered thermometers, viewing detailed information about an individual thermometer, and connecting to and retrieving logged temperatures from that thermometer.
 It also illustrates CSV export of that retrieved logged data.

-For bug reports, feature requests, or discussion about the Combustion Inc. open source project, please go to the [primary repo](https://github.com/combustion-inc/combustion-ios-ble/) for Combustion Inc.
+Use Issues for reporting bugs or making feature requests.
+For discussion about the Combustion Inc. open source project, please go to the [primary repo](https://github.com/combustion-inc/combustion-ios-ble/) for Combustion Inc.

 ## About Combustion Inc.